 Commitment to equity, diversity and inclusion

 SSHRC is committed to increasing equitable and inclusive participation in the research ecosystem, including on research teams, and to promoting the integration of considerations related to equity, diversity and inclusion (EDI) into research design and practices.
 SSHRC is joined in this commitment by the Canadian Institutes of Health Research and the Natural Sciences and Engineering Research Council, as outlined in the Tri-Agency Statement on Equity, Diversity and Inclusion and the Tri-Agency EDI Action Plan.
 In addition, SSHRC is committed to supporting and promoting research by and with Indigenous Peoples.
-The three federal research granting agencies recognize the rights held by the First Nations, Métis and Inuit peoples in Canada, and initiatives should be developed through distinctions-based approaches, as found in the strategic plan Setting new directions to support Indigenous research and research training.
+The three federal research funding agencies recognize the rights held by the First Nations, Métis and Inuit peoples in Canada, and initiatives should be developed through distinctions-based approaches, as found in the strategic plan Setting new directions to support Indigenous research and research training.
 Achieving a more equitable, diverse and inclusive Canadian research enterprise is essential to creating the excellent, innovative and impactful research necessary to advance knowledge and understanding, and to respond to local, national and global challenges.

 SSHRC recognizes that excellence can be achieved only in an environment that fully respects and promotes EDI.
 Proactive consideration of EDI when forming research teams and in research design and practices contributes to addressing systemic barriers in the research ecosystem and ultimately leads to better research.
 When people with diverse perspectives and lived experiences participate on research teams as applicants, team members and trainees, it strengthens the quality, rigour and potential impacts of the research activities.
-Such an approach also helps to counter the underrepresentation or disadvantaging of groups in the research enterprise, including but not limited to women, Indigenous Peoples, persons with disabilities, racialized minorities and the LGBTQ2+ community, as well as individuals who identify as, or belong to, more than one of these groups.
+Such an approach also helps to counter the underrepresentation or disadvantaging of groups in the research enterprise, including but not limited to women, Indigenous Peoples, persons with disabilities, racialized individuals and the 2SLGBTQIA+ community, as well as individuals who identify as, or belong to, more than one of these groups.